 1. Many hotels in the Dolomites require a minimum stay of three or four nights, especially during high season.

 2. The best Dolomites hotels are concentrated in the province of South Tyrol.

 3. Many hotels offer half board, where breakfast and dinner are included in the rate.
 If you’re traveling in shoulder-season/off-season, we highly recommend choosing a hotel with an on-site restaurant, or half-board offering.

-4. Wellness and spa areas are always included.
+4. Wellness and spa areas are almost always included.
 In our experience, you never have to pay an additional fee to use the hotel’s wellness area (saunas, pool, etc…).

 5. Sauna areas are generally textile-free zones for adults only.
 Do not wear a bathing suit into the sauna.
 In dry saunas, make sure your body doesn’t touch the wood.
 Always place a towel beneath you.
 This is the most hygienic way “to sauna.”

 6. Many Dolomites hotels offer exclusive hiking and biking tours for their guests.
 Most of these tours will be complimentary, though you may need to pay a fee, if there’s any extra equipment involved, etc…

 7. There are Adults-Only hotels across the Dolomites.
 Here are some notable ones:

 - Gartenhotel Voelser Hof Adults Only in Fié allo Sciliar, between Tires and Seis

 - Chalet Hotel Hartmann – Adults Only in Ortisei, Val Gardena